WG21-SG14/SG14/SG14_test/plf_benchmark_suite/plf_bench readme.txt

 The benchmarking suite includes a range of functions, some of which may be important to you, some of which may not.

 They are all things I've used in the course of testing, so apologies for the clutter.
-Needs a cleanup .

 The individual_tests folder contains the files I used to generate the graphs in the plf::colony and plf::stack documentation.